lsst-sitcom/sitcomtn-037/index.rst

 Tier 1:
 ^^^^^^^

-- Complete transition of Antu to summit.
+- Complete transition of the Antu servers to the summit.
   This task is required before many of the Tier 2 tasks can make significant process.
   This is because because the Rapid Analysis framework will run on this cluster.